kamterbeek/kamterbeek.github.io/README.md

 # kamterbeek.github.io
 CM1040 Final project
-History of Internet and Technology in Guatemala
+History of Internet and Technology in Guatemala focusing on Quetzaltenango